 Disclaimer: No claim made on the typeface and colouring.
 Colouring and align variations are not limited to that shown in design.

-I first noticed my design was stolen back in March 2016, when I saw a photo on Twitter of my ‘There Is No Cloud’ sticker design on a users laptop, but I noticed that the typeface didn’t quite look right.
+I first noticed my design was stolen back in March 2016, when I saw a photo on Twitter of my ‘There Is No Cloud’ sticker design on a users laptop but something was odd very about it.
+I noticed that the typeface didn’t quite match that of my original design.
 After clicking on the photo, I was shocked to see that the user had actually targeted the photo to another Twitter user.
-I clicked through to this other user to find that they where actually a sticker printing company, in Turkey, selling and making a profit from my design.
+I clicked through to this targeted user to find that they where actually a sticker printing company, in Turkey, selling and making a profit from my design.

-I took a deep breath and contacted the company - who after being updated about the registered protection on the design removed the sticker in a matter of minutes.
+I took a deep breath and contacted the company in a professional manor - who after being updated about the registered protection on the design, did removed the sticker design in a matter of minutes.

-5 months later and thinking everything had blown over, I received an email from a good fella from Washington;
+Another 5 months passed since and thinking everything had blown over, I received an email from a good fella from Washington;

 and then more - they just kept coming from really great folk from all over the world!

-And the friendly and valuable emails just kept coming.
-To put it into perspective, since receiving the first email on 16th August 2016, until writing this post (24 days later) - I have submitted 70+ infringement claims against companies such as eBay, Facebook, Amazon, Stickker, Teespring, SunFrog, TeeChip and Teezily about my stolen ‘There Is No Cloud’ design.
+And the friendly and valuable emails just kept coming - including messages through social media.
+To put it into perspective, since receiving the first email on 16th August 2016, until writing this post (24 days later) - I have submitted 70+ infringement claims against companies such as; eBay, Facebook, Amazon, Stickker, Teespring, SunFrog, TeeChip and Teezily about my stolen ‘There Is No Cloud’ design.

 If you would like to enquire about using my 'There Is No Cloud' design, please contact me directly via, email@example.com.